 Crate training early in a dog’s life prevents introducing unnecessary stress later.
 When older dogs are dealing with illnesses like incontinence, arthritis, or canine cognitive dysfunction, they don’t need the additional stress of learning new rules.

-Crate training helps senior dogs deal with health issues by providing a restful place to rest their joints or take frequent naps, prevents nighttime wandering, and makes transporting them to vet appointments easier.
-Crates also create safe havens for older dogs.
-They may be especially in need of this when surrounded by rambunctious children or other dogs.
+Crate training helps senior dogs deal with health issues.
+Crates can provide a restful place for senior pets to rest their joints or take frequent naps, prevent nighttime wandering, and make transporting them to vet appointments easier.
+Crates also create safe havens for older dogs, who may be especially in need of this when surrounded by rambunctious children or other dogs.

 Crate Training Benefits All Types of Dogs

-For rescue dogs, a crate provides a safe space to adjust to their new surroundings as well as the luxury of not having to fight for their own space.
-Crates provide comfort to rescue dogs, since some are fearful around certain people or environments.
+For rescued dogs, a crate provides a safe space to adjust to their new surroundings as well as the luxury of not having to fight for their own space.
+Crates provide comfort to rescued dogs, since they may be fearful around certain people or environments.
 This is particularly true for dogs with a traumatic past of neglect or abuse.
-Crates allow rescue dogs to know they have their own territory and no one will hurt them in it.
+Crates allow rescued dogs to know they have their own territory and no one will hurt them in it.

-Many rescue dogs don’t have socialization skills, which can result in problems with destruction or barking.
+Kroh notes that the biggest behavior issues they see with rescued dogs “are barking and being destructive.”
+Many rescued dogs haven’t yet sufficiently developed their socialization skills, which can result in problems with destruction or barking.
 Crate training will improve their confidence and curtail problematic behavior.

 Crate training benefits hunting dogs, keeping them comfortable during hunts and on the road.
-Of course, this also benefits hunters, since they’ll appreciate containing wet and muddy dogs.
-Many hunting dogs have spent most of their lives outside and have had little interaction with humans.
-Kroh advises crate training them the same way you would a puppy.
+Of course, this also benefits hunters, since they’ll appreciate having wet and muddy dogs contained.
+Kroh advises crate training hunting dogs the same way you would a puppy.

 Since dogs feel responsible for their own territory, insecure dogs need less space to protect.
-A crate (rather than the entire house) means less territory to patrol, making it easier for them to relax.
+A crate (rather than the entire house) means less territory to patrol, making it easier for your dog to relax.

 Tips for Successful Crate Training

 The first and most important step in crate training is making it a positive experience.
 Try feeding them meals or treats in their crate so crate time feels like a reward.
 Never leave dogs in their crate all day.
-Limit crate time based on how long they spend in their crate daily, their age, and level of house training.
+Limit your dog’s crate time based on how long they spend there daily, their age, and their level of house training.

 Understanding the need for crate training is just the first step, but the training itself is another matter entirely.
-Make sure to do extensive research on how to crate train your dog, and be sure to stick to your plan to ensure the greatest chance of success.
+Make sure to do extensive research on how to crate train your dog, consider consulting a dog trainer if you have questions, and be sure to stick to your plan to ensure the greatest chance of success.